ThePalaceProject/circulation/README.md

 ##### Quicksight Dashboards

-For generating quicksight dashboard links the following environment variable is required `QUICKSIGHT_AUTHORIZED_ARNS` - A comma separated list of `arn:aws:quicksight:...` format ARN strings
+For generating quicksight dashboard links the following environment variable is required `QUICKSIGHT_AUTHORIZED_ARNS` - A dictionary of the format `"<dashboard name>": ["arn:aws:quicksight:...",...]` where each quicksight dashboard gets treated with an arbitrary "name", and a list of "authorized arns".
+The first the "authorized arns" is always considered as the `InitialDashboardID` when creating an embed URL for the respective "dashboard name".

 #### Email